floledermann/stimsrv/README.md

 ],
 ```

-A few standardized names for interfaces are established by convention – `"display"` for the participant's display, `"response"` for the response input, `"monitor"` for monitoring the experment (by the supervisor), `"control"` for the supervisor's controls.
+A few standardized names for interfaces are established by convention – `"display"` for the participant's display, `"response"` for the response input, `"monitor"` for monitoring of the experment (by the supervisor), `"control"` for the supervisor's controls.
 But these names are only conventions and can be changed according to the requirements of your particular experiment.

 When starting an experiment, stimsrv outputs the available device IDs to the console, together with information on how to connect to the stimsrv server.